openforcefield/openforcefield.org/content/news/0-2-release.md

 These open-source tools provide us the cheminformatics and molecular modeling support to parameterize systems in accordance with the SMIRNOFF spec.

 We have also updated the [SMIRNOFF specification](https://open-forcefield-toolkit.readthedocs.io/en/latest/smirnoff.html) to version 0.2.
-This spec describes the science that our toolkit aims to cover, and shows how we expose the relevant variables in different energy components to enable experimentation and improvement.
+This document describes the science that our toolkit aims to cover, and shows how we expose the relevant variables in different energy components to enable experimentation and improvement.

 Behind the scenes, significant engineering has gone into making the toolkit extensible by other force field developers.
 Specifically, the machinery that powers our SMIRKS-based typing has been exposed to a much larger degree.